YbniasGY/ina/README.md

 ![Authorship collaboration between TESC members for 2015-2018 and publication status](https://raw.githubusercontent.com/mihaiconstantin/ina/master/analyses/graphs/tesc_matrix_3_published.png "Authorship collaboration between TESC members for 2015-2018 and publication status")

+## Usages
+Data from this package is used to power the [collaboration network Shiny app](https://maconstantin.shinyapps.io/tesc-collaborations/).

 > This package depends on the [`qgraph`](https://github.com/SachaEpskamp/qgraph) for plotting the networks and more.